-Magnesium is a mineral that’s rarely talked about, even though it’s crucial for almost every function of your body.
+Magnesium is a mineral that is not talked about enough, even though it’s crucial for almost every function of your body.

 1. Improves Heart Health

-Learn more in Are You Really Vitamin or Mineral Deficient?
+Learn more in our blog Are You Really Vitamin or Mineral Deficient?

 2. Regulates Calcium

-Magnesium helps regulate nerve and muscle tone by balancing the action of calcium.
-In many nerve cells, magnesium serves as Nature’s own calcium channel blocker, preventing calcium from rushing into the nerve cell and activating the nerve.
-By blocking calcium’s entry, magnesium keeps our nerves (and the blood vessels and muscles they innervate) relaxed.
+Essentially, magnesium helps regulate nerve and muscle tone by balancing the action of calcium.
+In many nerve cells, magnesium serves as nature’s own calcium channel blocker, preventing calcium from rushing into the nerve cell and activating the nerve.

 3. Improves Bone Density